Join Our Team

 Application process:

-Please apply by completing the Application and EDI form.
-Shortlisted applications will be invited to an interview, which can take place in person or online.
-The interview panel will consist of 3-4 students, supported by an SU staff member.
+Please apply using the Application and EDI form below.
+Shortlisted applications will be invited to an interview, which will take place in person at City Campus.
+The interview panel will consist of a group of 3-5 students, supported by an SU staff member.

 If you have any questions about the role, please email yourcommunities@sunderland.ac.uk

-To apply, you must be a current enrolled student at the University of Sunderland in the academic year 25/26 - once you graduate, you can no longer be a Student Communities Officer.
+To apply, you must be a currently enrolled student at the University of Sunderland in the academic year 2026/27 with a course end date of June 2027 or beyond.
+Once you graduate, you can no longer be a Student Communities Officer.
+You are only eligible for the position relevant to your faculty (please ask before applying if you are unsure which faculty your course fits within).

-Please download and complete the below Application Form and EDI Monitoring Form, then email them both to centralservices@sunderland.ac.uk by clicking the 'Apply Now' button to apply.
+Please download and complete the Application Form and EDI Monitoring Form, then email them both in Word or PDF version to centralservices@sunderland.ac.uk by clicking the 'Apply Now' button to apply.
+We do not accept CVs.

 Student Trustee